John Southcote (died 1585): Life

-Southcote was made justice of the Queen's Bench on 10 February 1563.
-He sat with Chief-justice Sir Robert Catlin on the trial (9 February 1572) of Robert Hickford, a retainer of the Duke of Norfolk, indicted for adhering to the queen's enemies; and as assessor to the peers on the trial of Thomas Howard, 4th Duke of Norfolk.
-He took part in the conference of November–December 1577 on the legal method of dealing with recusants.
+Southcote was appointed justice of the Queen's Bench on 10 February 1563.
+He sat alongside Chief Justice Sir Robert Catlin during the trial of Robert Hickford on 9 February 1572, a retainer of the Duke of Norfolk who was indicted for supporting the queen's enemies.
+He also served as assessor to the peers during the trial of Thomas Howard, 4th Duke of Norfolk.
+In addition, he participated in the November–December 1577 conference on the legal approach to handling recusants.

 In May 1584 Southcote retired and was succeeded by John Clench.
 He died on 18 April 1585.

 Family

 With his wife Elizabeth, daughter of William Robins, alderman of London, Southcote had a son John and two daughters.
 His remains were interred in the church of Witham, Essex, near his seat.